systemd Unit File Builder (.service)

 Security hardening adds NoNewPrivileges, ProtectSystem=strict, PrivateTmp=yes — standard recommendations from systemd that reduce blast radius if the service is compromised.

-About systemd Unit File Builder (.service)
+What is the systemd Unit File Builder (.service)?

 systemd unit files declare services in INI-style sections.
 A .service file has three main sections: